 Pain in Stomach----explained!

-There are some things you can do at home prior to going to get either a food allergy test or food allergy blood test completed or if you can't schedule an appointment right away.
+There are some things you can do at home prior to going to get either a food allergy test or blood test completed or if you can't schedule an appointment right away.

 Image Courtesy of Nuttakit/FreeDigitalPhotos.net

-For me, I produce a lot of mucus when I eat foods I'm allergic to and the mucus continues to build, which is why it's so important to get it out.
+For me, I produce a lot of mucus when I eat foods I'm sensitive to.
+The mucus continues to build, which is why it's so important to avoid/limit if all possible.